wimea-ict/WIMEA-meteorological-board/README.md

 Introduction
 ------------
-This an I2C board with selected sensors for selected within the RC3 part of WIMEA project.
-WIMEA-ICT Research Component 3 Automated Weather Station (AWS) development and network densification in Africa.
-This work is funded by the Norad.
+This I2C board uses selected sensors by the WIMEA project.
+WIMEA-ICT Research Component 3 has focus on Automated Weather Station  (AWS) development and network densification in Africa.
+The work is funded by Norad.

 The idea is challenge existing technologies in price performance aspect by using the latest research and products and combining expertise in